UCLM-ARCO/uclm-arco.github.io/cittavr/content/_index.md

 Set it to `.NET 4.x Equivalent` and click on *Restart* when requested.
 It will **compile again** all your assets, but now using the new framework version.
+-->

 ## Open C# project

+Now is a good time to **check your IDE integration** (if you want to use an IDE, anyway).
+To configure the recommended settings, got to `Edit > -Preferences`.
+In the tab `External Tools`, change the property `External Script Editor` to Visual Studio Code Insiders (click on *Browse* if needed).
+You can see this dialog in the following screenshot:

+{{< polaroid src="unity - external editor setting.png" caption="Unity: external source editor setting" >}}

-Now is a good time to **check your IDE integration**. (if you want to use an IDE, anyway) To open it, just right click on an empty space of your assets folder, and click on `Open C# Project`:
+And to open it the C# project, just right click on an empty space of your assets folder, and click on `Open C# Project`:

 {{< polaroid src="/unity - open cs project.png"